Taxodium: Planting, Growing and Care

 - Open regularly to prevent rotting

-- In spring, transplant the rooted cuttings into pots containing a mix of compost and heather soil and keep them until planting in the ground in autumn
+- In spring, transplant the rooted cuttings into pots containing a mix of compost and heather soil and keep until planting in the ground in autumn

 Associations

 The Taxodium distichum thrives ideally near a pond, on the banks of a lake, or along a watercourse, where it will express its full potential as a specimen tree.
-Although it usually stands out on its own as a focal point, it pairs easily with bushes or perennials that appreciate the same growing conditions: neutral to acidic and moist soil, light shade or sun.
+Although it usually stands out on its own as a focal point, it pairs easily with bushes or perennials that enjoy the same growing conditions: a neutral to acidic and moist soil, light shade or sun.
 With its golden autumn foliage, it makes a striking addition to beautiful autumnal settings.

-Bald cypress at the top centre, in a mix featuring Matteuccia orientalis, Cornus alba, Aucuba japonica, the beautiful marsh fern (Thelypteris palustris) and Hostas
+Bald cypress at the top centre, in a mix featuring Matteuccia orientalis, Cornus alba, Aucuba japonica, the beautiful marsh fern (Thelypteris palustris), and Hostas

 Since the Taxodium distichum (Bald cypress) thrives in slightly acidic soils, it can serve as a backdrop for a mix of heather soil bushes.